Celebrate Deepavali in Malaysia

 Are you someone looking to celebrate this Diwali with a pomp and show?
 Book bus tickets online to Kuala Lumpur and make this Diwali a grand affair with your friends and family.

-For discounts on bus ticket booking, check the Deepavali redBus promo code and save more on your bookings.
+For discounts on bus ticket booking, check the Diwali redBus promo code for the Deepavali long weekend and save more on your travels.
 For more details on booking online bus tickets in Malay, visit tiket bas online!